-At Litha, the sun is at its highest point in the sky.
+At Litha, the summer solstice, the sun is at its highest point in the sky.
 Many ancient cultures marked this date as significant, and the concept of sun worship is one nearly as old as mankind itself.
 In societies that were primarily agricultural, and depended on the sun for life and sustenance, it is no surprise that the sun became deified.
 While many people today might take the day to grill out, go to the beach, or work on their tans, for our ancestors the summer solstice was a time of great spiritual import.

 The Egyptian peoples honored Ra, the sun god.
 For people in ancient Egypt, the sun was a source of life.
 It was power and energy, light and warmth.
 It was what made the crops grow each season, so it is no surprise that the cult of Ra had immense power and was widespread.
 Ra was the ruler of the heavens.
 He was the god of the sun, the bringer of light, and patron to the pharaohs.
 According to legend, the sun travels the skies as Ra drives his chariot through the heavens.
 Although he originally was associated only with the midday sun, as time went by, Ra became connected to the sun's presence all day long.